 Sew Design Studio: Shop No. 19/48 Trower Rd, Millner NT 0810 | 0432 955 577

 STAGE FOUR: INFLUENCING FOR CHANGE

 Our commitment extends beyond our internal practices, and we believe that influencing for change with our suppliers and external stakeholders is a big part of the puzzle.

 This year (2022) we were proud to sponsor the National Innovation Games, which is an event that champions new ideation for sustainability across all industries.
-We also had ‘Significant Other’ representatives contribute to the games, with a focus on innovation projects with a Fashion Industry focus.
+We also had ‘Acler’ representatives contribute to the games, with a focus on innovation projects with a Fashion Industry focus.